qgruber8/rbp/pages/our_team.md

 <h1>Past Contributors</h1>
 <br>

-<p>Jennifer Garcon, Ph.D., Project Archivist.
-Jennifer is the Digital Scholarship Librarian at Penn Libraries.
-She works to expand the libraries capacity to support the preservation of a vdivnerable collection of data, through strategic partnership building and community collaboration.</p>
+<p><b>Jennifer Garcon</b>, Ph.D. - Project Archivist.
+Jennifer is the Librarian for Modern and Contemporary Special Collections at Princeton Library.
+She works to expand the libraries capacity to support the preservation of a vulnerable collection of data, through strategic partnership building and community collaboration.</p>

-<p>Marc Holley, Director of Digital Media.
+<p><b>Marc Holley</b> - Director of Digital Media.
 Marc is Founder & CEO of the 2658Story.
 He brings experience and expertise in storytelling and of digital media programming to RBP with the goal of using storytelling as a vehicle for community engagement and social change.</p>

-<p>Siyang You, Django Developer</p>
-<p>Nia Hammond, Web Designer and Developer</p>
-<p>Ansharaye Hines is a Philadelphia native and teacher at Mastery Charter, Shoemaker campus.
-Ansharaye is a producer, editor, and videographer for the web series.</p>
+<p><b>Ansharaye Hines</b> - Producer, Editor, and Videographer.
+Ansharaye is a Philadelphia native and teacher at Mastery Charter, Shoemaker campus.</p>
+<p><b>Monique Perry</b> - Producer, Editor, and Videographer.
+Monique is a longterm Philly resident, educator, and Education doctoral student at UPenn.</p>
-<p>Ivy Williams is an undergraduate student at Penn and producing a documentary project on Philly’s “Black Bottom” for her thesis.
-Supported by the Penn Undergraduate Research Mentoring program, Ivy is a research assistant for the project and an assistant producer and videographer for the web series.</p>
+<p><b>Ivy Williams</b> - Research Assistant & Assistant Producer and Videographer.
+Ivy is an undergraduate student at Penn and producing a documentary project on Philly’s “Black Bottom” for her thesis.
+Ivy’s work on Re/member Black Philadelphia is supported by the Penn Undergraduate Research Mentoring program.</p>
-<p>Vince Anthony is a Philadelphia musician, songwriter, and recording artist working as the Music Director for the web series.</p>
+<p><b>Vince Anthony</b> - Music Director.
+Vince  is a Philadelphia musician, songwriter, and recording artist.</p>
-<p>Nicky Agate, the Snyder-Granader Assistant University Librarian for Research Data and Digital Scholarship.</p>
+<p><b>Sasha Renninger</b> - Lead Developer.</p>
+<p><b>Siyang You</b> - Django Developer.</p>
+<p><b>Irene Zhang</b> - Django and OpenLayers Developer.</p>
+<p><b>Nia Hammond - Web Designer and Developer.</p>
+<p><b>Miranda Mote</b> - Graphic Designer.</p>
-<p>Tajah Ebram, doctoral student in the Department of English.</p>
+<p><b>Tajah Ebram</b>, Ph.D. - Researcher and Copywriter.
+Tajah was a doctoral candidate in the Department of English.</p>